patternfly/patternfly-elements/elements/pfe-navigation/README.md

 ## Attributes

-- `pfe-navigation-open-toggle`: Is present if any section of the navigation is expanded and gives a name of the specific element that is open
+- `sticky`: Add this attribute to the nav to make it stick to the top of the page.
+- `open-toggle`: Present when a dropdown is open, the value of this is the ID of the dropdown toggle.
+- `breakpoint`: Because JS detects when the nav doesn't fit, this will show the current breakpoint being used.
+- `lang`: Detected language code.
+- `mobile-slide`: Indicates that the currently open nav item has slid the menu over, this only happens at the mobile breakpoint.

 ## Getting Started